saolang/saolang/README.md

 | XXX(){} | XXX(){} |
 | XXX()<type>{} | type XXX(){} |

+* keyword-less - removed all english keywording
+* delimiter(;) is strongly recommented, but somehow/sometime it works when omited
+* parentheses {} is very important for matching

 # Ext Syntactic-Sugar

 | sao | pseudo | remember-helper |